 - We will mirror what they can see in their viewport.
 This includes their location, zoom level and page.

 - We'll include their cursor so you can see exactly where they are.

 - We don't show any interactions they have with the Figma UI (Tool bar and sidebars).
 You can still see their cursor's location as they interact with the Figma UI.

-You can Observation Mode while you are in Presentation View.
-This allows you to follow along with a user while they interact with your Prototype.
+You can follow others while you are in Presentation View.
+This allows you to follow along with a user while they interact with your prototype.

 You can use this to:

 - Track what actions a user is performing during a usability test

 - Switch between presenter views during a presentation

 - Remotely control a presentation from your phone

 - Hover over the top of the screen to show the menu bar.